elasticio/elasticio.github.io/content/_components/configuration/usage-example.md

 ![Configuration usage example 1](img/configuration-usage-1.png)

-In the next step we will use the Configuration component with our credentials - it emits JSON which was put in the credential field.
+In the second step we will use the Configuration component with our credentials - it emits JSON which was put in the credential field.
 Credential field consist of IDs of the most important clients:

 ![Configuration usage example 1](img/configuration-usage-2.png)

-The 3d step is REST API v2 component which makes an API call to the CRM system that retrieves email addresses by client IDs:
+The third step uses the REST API v2 component which makes an API call to the CRM system that retrieves email addresses by client IDs:

 ![Configuration usage example 3](img/configuration-usage-3.png)

-Here you can see the client email addresses Sample:
+Here you can see the client email addresses Sample data:

 ![Configuration usage example 4](img/configuration-usage-4.png)

-The 4th and the last step is a E-Mail component which sends mail to our clients.
+The final step is the E-Mail component which sends mail to our clients.

 ![Configuration usage example 5](img/configuration-usage-5.png)